oliverjam/jaredhill-v2/src/work/citizen-app.md

 ![](https://cdn-images-1.medium.com/max/6380/1*CboC4wnSvaU5B_rSMw0cmQ.png)

+*This case study was originally posted on Medium.
+If you prefer, you can [read it there](https://medium.muz.li/citizen-app-a-new-way-to-travel-3bd9c45ec580) instead.*

 ## Summary

 CitizenM is a hotel chain that focuses on being innovative, youthful, and different.
 As part of a mock two-week design sprint on the UX Immersive course at General Assembly, I was tasked with creating a responsive, mobile-first website for CitizenM that would allow travellers to plan and book ‘local’ experiences.